mm809/mm809.github.io/README.md

 # Minlab.github.io

-Welcome to the source code for the website of the Min Lab, located at the Bioland Labortory, Guangzhou.
+Welcome to the source code for the website of the Min Lab, located at the Guangzhou Labortory, Guangzhou.

 Technologies this website uses:

     Jekyll
     GitHub Pages